ChahidAbderrazak/academic-website/content/project/tooth-ai/index.md

 #slides: example
 ---

 In our research, we propose a smart diagnostic module (ToothAI) that can be integrated into existing dental software.
-This module is based on artificial intelligence (AI) that allows the diagnosis of X-ray images/volumes and helps in the early detection and diagnosis of oral health diseases.
+This module is based on Artificial Intelligence (AI) that allows the diagnosis of X-ray images/volumes and helps in the early detection and diagnosis of oral health diseases.

 {{< figure library="true" src="tooth-ai-framework.jpeg" title="The ToothAI module framework." lightbox="true" >}}